mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="jit_optimize_above_cost"></a>jit_optimize_above_cost

-Sets the query cost above which JIT compilation applies expensive optimizations.
+When using Postgres Planner, sets the query cost above which JIT compilation applies expensive optimizations.
 Such optimization adds planning time, but can improve execution speed.
 It is not meaningful to set this to less than `jit_above_cost`, and it is unlikely to be beneficial to set it to more than `jit_inline_above_cost`.
 Note that setting the JIT cost parameters to ‘0’ forces all queries to be JIT-compiled and, as a result, slows down queries.
 Setting it to a negative value disables expensive optimizations.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|